 This process allows the designated supervisor to determine when each interim learning outcome has been satisfactorily demonstrated, supporting and assuring the final sign-off of their trainee.

-The Assessment activities guide provides detailed information about the assessment activities a trainee is expected to undertake during their foundation year, including an indicative mapping of each activity against the GPhC interim learning outcomes for the initial training and education of pharmacists.
+The foundation Trainee Pharmacist Assessment Activities and Tools Guide provides detailed information about the assessment activities a trainee is expected to undertake during their foundation training, including an indicative mapping of each activity against the GPhC interim learning outcomes for the initial training and education of pharmacists.
 A Visual mapping of the assessment activities is also available.

-Please note: Minor revisions have been made to the Assessment Strategy and Assessment Activities since this video was recorded.
+Please note: Health Education England merged with NHS England in April 2023.
+Additionally, minor revisions have been made to the Assessment Strategy and Assessment Activities since this video was recorded.